Clemson visits Lowe and Pittsburgh - WTOP News

 Pittsburgh; Saturday, 12 p.m.
 EST

-BOTTOM LINE: Pittsburgh takes on Clemson after Jaland Lowe scored 22 points in Pittsburgh’s 82-70 loss to the Florida State Seminoles.
+BOTTOM LINE: Pittsburgh hosts Clemson after Jaland Lowe scored 22 points in Pittsburgh’s 82-70 loss to the Florida State Seminoles.

-The Panthers are 9-1 in home games.
-Pittsburgh is fourth in the ACC scoring 80.7 points while shooting 47.4% from the field.
+The Panthers have gone 9-1 in home games.
+Pittsburgh ranks seventh in the ACC with 23.9 defensive rebounds per game led by Ishmael Leggett averaging 4.6.

-The Tigers are 6-1 against conference opponents.
-Clemson ranks fourth in the ACC with 14.6 assists per game led by Ian Schieffelin averaging 3.2.
+The Tigers are 6-1 in ACC play.
+Clemson is eighth in the ACC with 32.7 rebounds per game led by Ian Schieffelin averaging 10.0.

+Pittsburgh scores 80.7 points, 14.4 more per game than the 66.3 Clemson allows.
+Clemson averages 9.1 made 3-pointers per game this season, 1.7 more made shots on average than the 7.4 per game Pittsburgh gives up.

+The Panthers and Tigers face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Cameron Corhen is averaging 10.4 points and 5.9 rebounds for the Panthers.
+TOP PERFORMERS: Lowe is averaging 17.5 points, 5.9 assists and 1.9 steals for the Panthers.

 LAST 10 GAMES: Panthers: 6-4, averaging 78.2 points, 30.1 rebounds, 13.2 assists, 7.1 steals and 3.8 blocks per game while shooting 45.4% from the field.
 Their opponents have averaged 75.5 points per game.